 Create a whitelist of Python built-in functions that are deemed to be expected and acceptable in uses of pickle and forbid any other functions.

-Do not override the names of built-in variables or functions.
+Forbid overriding the names of built-in variables or functions.

 Avoid the use of the pickle module and logging.dictConfig and consider using JSON and MessagePack as alternatives.